nerdfiles/Wept_Without_Wit_Source/readme.markdown

 4. a Crate amp found in a closet.

 (Note: Try not to play at full volume.
 Eesh.
 I'm monitoring through Grados, so maybe you get it.)

+# Notes

+:(since no markdown syntax exists; and I prefer to be explicit)

+=def To Listen

+    : Music as a social experience.

+=def To Monitor

+    : Intentionally taking attention to a piece of music notwithstanding the influence of social experience in music listening.
+To explore the differentiation of sound quality and imminent variegration of sonic texture and elucidation through the manipulation of non-human variables, such as natural environment (which may exist socially as given to the concept of genre and music appropriateness), hardware and software specifications and configurations (equalization; the concept of color as expressed through mechanical operations of headphones, speaker sets, etc.), and so on.

+=def To Reference

+    : Assuming the establishment of a base headphone set, to prepare and prompt oneself for monitoring experiences.
+This is both a passive and active activity.
+Referencing is inherently a philosophical activity as its prerequisite is the identification of an indexical sound stage.
+From which music experience generally is metaphorically contextualized.

 # Sources